Softnet-Free/softnet-java/docs/pub-sub-events/handling-private-events.md

 ## 17.12.
 Handling Private events

 Handling Private events is almost identical to handling Replacing or Queueing events.
-In this description, most things are repeated, and differences are noted separately.
+In this description, most things are repeated, and differences are noted explicitly.

 A client application subscribes to a Private event by calling the following method of the <span class="datatype">ClientEndpoint</span> class:
 ```java